hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 Below we describe the **parameters** we will be using:

 * `reference-point`: The reference point for plotting.
 Here, we use the center of the consensus peaks (default is TSS).
 * `-b`, `a`: Specify a window around the reference point (before and after).
-For narrow peaks, we can use a smaller window as we expect a more punctate binding profile.
-Broader peaks might require you to explore and play around with the window size.
 We have used +/- 4000 bp.
+   > **How do I choose the window size?** For narrow peaks, we can use a smaller window as we expect a more punctate binding profile.
+Broader peaks require larger windows to capture the whole profile shape.
+For either profile, you may need to play around with the window size and see what works best with your data.
+A good starting point is +/- 2kb.
 * `-R`: The region file will be the BED file we generated for WT replicate overlap.
 * `-S`: The list of bigWig files (WT replicates), that we have generated for you.
 * `--skipZeros`: Do not include regions with only scores of zero